simonesilvestroni/m2m-website/_posts/2022-11-23-how-i-use-internet.md

 The only news outlet that I check somewhat regularly is [Legible News](https://legiblenews.com/).
 Like physical newspapers, they publish an update the day after.
 It’s slow, carefully sourced, and doesn’t track.

 If, for whatever reason, the need to read mainstream news headlines arises, I sometimes use the [text version of NPR](https://text.npr.org/).
 The number of times I find myself checking the site decreases exponentially over time.
-When I stopped checking _The Guardian_, I simply subscribed to a couple of their weekly or monthly [newsletters](https://www.theguardian.com/email-newsletters), the ones about art, music and long-form reads.
+When I stopped checking _The Guardian_, I simply subscribed to a couple of their weekly or monthly newsletters, the ones about art, music and long-form reads.

+**Update**: I switched to [Longreads](https://longreads.com) and [The Conversation](https://theconversation.com) in 2023.

 ## Search